enckse/notebook/src/alpine/initram_args.md

 # ssh_key

-Setting `ssh_key` to a machine accessible URL to download into the root's `authorized_keys` and also enable/start `openssh` (this has been extremely inconsistent in attempted usages)
+- installs `openssh`
+- enables/starts `sshd`
+- takes the _string literal_ from `ssh_key` and puts that value into `/root/.ssh/authorized_keys`

 # apkovl

-APK overlay file to download and apply onto the system (this is a URL)
+APK overlay file to download and apply onto the system (this is a URL).
+Placing the file using the `device:fstype:path` method does not appear to work.

 _These are generally considered "Alpine local backups" and managed via `lbu` if seeking more information._